kurtishdekker/mex-cuda-CT/README.md

 The intended user of these tools is one who wants a direct programmatic interface to GPU-accelerated CT operations and does not need (or, perhaps, want) a standalone application or GUI.

 ## installation
 Specific installation instructions are provided only for Microsoft Windows 7/10.
-An enterprising Linux user should be able to compile the tools, but I have not been able to try this myself.
+An enterprising Linux user should be able to compile the tools, but this has not yet been tested.

 [Windows Installation Instructions](documentation/installation.md)